 What Is Manufacturing Overhead?

-However, costs that are outside of the manufacturing facilities are not product costs and are not inventoriable.
-These costs, which include selling, general and administrative expenses, such as corporate salaries, audit and legal fees, are simply recorded as expenses and are added to the income statement for the accounting period in which they occur.
+Manufacturing overhead costs include selling, general and administrative expenses, such as corporate salaries, audit and legal fees, are simply recorded as expenses and are added to the income statement for the accounting period in which they occur.

 Manufacturing overhead is added to the units produced within a reporting period and is the sum of all indirect costs when creating a financial statement.
-It is added to the cost of the final product, along with direct material and direct labor costs.
-According to generally accepted accounting principles (GAAP), the manufacturing overhead appears on the balance sheet as the cost of a finished product in and inventory and work-in-progress inventory as well as the cost of the goods income statement.
+It’s added to the cost of the final product, along with direct material and direct labor costs.
+According to generally accepted accounting principles (GAAP), the manufacturing overhead appears on the balance sheet as the cost of a finished goods and work-in-progress inventory as well as the cost of the goods income statement.

-Being able to track those costs is important and project management software can help.
+The ability to track those costs is important and project management software can help.
 ProjectManager is online work and project management software that delivers real-time data to monitor costs as they happen.
-Our live dashboard requires no setup and lets you see how much you’re spending during production and make sure that you’re staying within your budget.
+While we have many project views, the kanban board contains key details on how much you’re spending on production.
+Use it to centralize manufacturing processes and collaborate with your team so you know how much you’re spending during production.
 Get started with ProjectManager for free today.

 What Is Included in Manufacturing Overhead?

-The reason why manufacturing overhead is referred to by indirect costs is that it’s hard to trace them to the product.
+Manufacturing overhead is referred to as indirect costs because it’s hard to trace them to the product.
 A final product’s cost is based on a pre-determined overhead absorption rate.
 That overhead absorption rate is the manufacturing overhead costs per unit, called the cost driver, which is labor costs, labor hours and machine hours.

-There are five basic types of costs that are included in manufacturing overhead, which is as follows:
+Five basic types of costs are included in manufacturing overhead, which are as follows:

 Indirect Labor